What is interpersonal and social rhythm therapy for bipolar disorder – and how does it work?

 The symptoms of bipolar are split into two areas – depressive (the downs) and manic (the ups).

-People who experience this episode describe it as being wonderful and they can achieve anything and feel invincible.
-However this type of episode is just as concerning as a depressive episode.
-It can cause people to take risks.
+People who experience this episode describe it as being wonderful, like they can achieve anything and feel invincible.
+However, it is just as concerning as a depressive episode, mainly as the individual tends to lose their inhibitions and take risks.

 Types of Bipolar Disorder